mr4tt/zotbot/README.md

 - [Home](https://lawsofux.com/) - Laws of UX is a collection of best practices that designers can consider when building user interfaces.

 - [Website Color Schemes to Inspire Creativity | Spectrum.Art 💎](https://spectrum.art/) - Immerse yourself in our collection of website color schemes.
 Find a trending color scheme for your site using the real examples.

+- [8 more micro tips for remarkably better typography](https://betterwebtype.com/8-more-tips-for-remarkably-better-typography/) - 8 more micro tips in less than 8 minutes to make your typography stand out in excellence.

 - [Generate unique SVG design assets | Haikei](https://haikei.app/) - A web-based design tool to generate unique SVG design assets for websites, social media, blog posts, desktop and mobile wallpapers, posters, and more!
 Our generators let you discover, customize, randomize, and export generative SVG design assets ready to use with your favorite design tools.